 That's all there is to it.
 You router should now be configured so you can access your camera externally.
 You should try it from the internet to see if it works!
 Netgear routers do NOT support NAT Loopback.
 Put simply, this means that you cannot test your EXTERNAL or WAN address from a LOCAL computer.
 You must be on an external network for your external connection to work.

-If you have any questions please leave your comments below or on our IP camera Forum.
+If you have any questions please leave your comments below.